 - When it comes to hats, let practical trump fashion!
 I had visions of some lovely cool bobble hats or fake fur ski hats but the way forwards is a balaclava and a casual bobble hat on top.
 We also found little silk neck scarves a great idea too.

 - Socks, socks and more socks – layer again.

-- Gloves – I read that silk inner gloves are a good idea so we purchased some on amazon, again didn’t go high-end but they made a difference on the colder days when we were outside for longer
+- Gloves – I read that silk inner gloves are a good idea so we purchased some on Amazon, again didn’t go high-end but they made a difference on the colder days when we were outside for longer.

 - Foot wear – I couldn’t believe my eyes when we were dropped at our first location on the trip to get our ski suits and a lady tottered out of the coach in a pair of high heel boots.
 Now I like a nice heel but seriously on many levels this is not the way forwards… not least from a safety perspective but also you will find in the evenings after a long day out in the wilderness a comfy pair of relaxed flats or pumps is the answer for everyone.
-Again we all invested in some basic snow boots from Mountain Warehouse but we found that these were provided by Monarch with the snow suits so don’t need to be purchased if you don’t want to.
+Again we all invested in some basic snow boots from Mountain Warehouse but we found that these were provided by the package company with the snow suits so don’t need to be purchased if you don’t want to.

 - Many people swear by hand and foot warmer inserts – we managed without!

 - Be warned it will take you ages to dress a family in the morning so do plan in time to do this before you go on your adventures!
 Don’t cut corners to aid speed, we found you pay for it later when one of the kiddies is too cold!

 If you are lucky enough to be able to make a Lapland trip you will truly make memories to treasure for life!